kurkobane94/cassinux/README.md

 # Cassinux

-**Cassinux** is an experimental Ubuntu-based Linux distribution with a customized KDE Plasma desktop.
+**Cassinux** is an Ubuntu-based Linux distribution with a customized KDE Plasma desktop.

-> [!WARNING]
+> [!NOTE]
-> **Cassinux is currently in alpha development.**
+> **Cassinux is archived.**
-> This project is unfinished and may contain bugs, incomplete customization, and remaining Ubuntu/Kubuntu branding.
+> Development of this project has been discontinued.
+This repository is preserved for historical, archival, and reference purposes.

 ## About

-Cassinux is a community Linux distribution project focused on creating a customized Ubuntu/KDE experience.
+Cassinux was a community Linux distribution project focused on creating a customized Ubuntu/KDE experience.

 The name **Cassinux** was inspired by a close friend named Cassie.